devyanshyadav/G-drive-server-API/readme.md

     -share.controller.js (regarding sharing files or folders, getting shared files or folders with me by me)  ---verified---

-    -trash.controller.js (regarding transferring files or folders from one user to another)
+    -trash.controller.js (regarding transferring files or folders from one user to another)---verified---